 If you are new to slow travel, or even an experienced slow traveler, you should consider Scotland as your next destination.
-In the last 2 years we have logged over 8,000 miles road tripping around the beautiful countryside enjoying the quaint little towns, friendly locals, and relaxed pace.
+In the last 2 years we have logged over 8,000 miles road-tripping around this beautiful countryside enjoying the quaint little towns, friendly locals, and relaxed pace.

 Where exactly is the Highlands and Lowlands?

 The Highlands and Lowlands are a culture divide that was developed in the Middle Ages.
 I used to think the country was just divided in half, the top and the bottom.
 Seems logical to me, right?
 Wrong.
 It’s actually a diagonal divide along a fault line, as you can see from the map below.

 Simply put, the Highlands is a less populated area of Scotland and considered the more historical part.
 Whereas, the Lowlands is more densely populated and a more industrialized area.
 I am sure it’s a little more complicated than that, but you get the picture.

 How Do We Pick A Town?

 For an explanation of how we choose our slow travel destinations read ” A Simple Guide To Choosing Your Next Slow Travel Destination” first.
 Briefly, we have 6 characteristics we look for in a slow travel town they are:

 - Proximity to other areas

 If we had to choose our number one place to slow travel in the Highlands, Dornoch would be it.
 It’s a town with a great sense of community and it fits all of our checked boxes with top ratings.

 Crowds, make a huge difference to us when we slow travel.
 It’s not a make or break situation, but it can surely ruin things and the reason why we choose the less populated towns.